hairyhenderson/gomplate/docs/content/functions/file.md

 Write the given data to the given file.
 If the file exists, it will be overwritten.

 For increased security, `file.Write` will only write to files which are contained within the current working directory.
 Attempts to write elsewhere will fail with an error.

+Non-existing directories in the output path will be created.

 If the data is a byte array (`[]byte`), it will be written as-is.
 Otherwise, it will be converted to a string before being written.